 “Man, oh man!
 What an exciting game!”
 During the game Marcus wrote notes for his story for the next week’s Eagles’ Lair.
 “That was the most exciting game I’ve seen in like, forever!”

 “I agree,” Mr. Phillips added, “I’m surprised that Hillcrest’s defense held Livingston to only 29 points in the first half.
 Weren’t they ranked number one or two in Northern California?”

 Marcus shook his head.
 “You know, most of the teams that we played were from the second tier.
-The only top twenty five teams we already played were California and Pioneer, and now tonight we played Livingston.
+The only top twenty-five teams we’ve played were California and Pioneer, and now tonight we played Livingston.
 California was rated number one, Livingston number two, and Pioneer number eight.
 All three of these teams have only one loss, same as Hillcrest, and they’re in the top ten.
 That’s pretty darn good, if you ask me, and in my opinion Hillcrest should be in the top ten.
 That’s going to be the topic of my story for next week’s paper.”